surahic/crypto_referrals/README.md

 <center><iframe src="giphy.gif" width="480" height="270" frameBorder="0" class="giphy-embed" allowFullScreen></iframe></center>

-### Need to contact Support?
-sure, Support helps those who help themselves...

 ### Disclaimer
 This site does not purport to offer financial advice or investment guidance.
-Please do your own research and due diligence.
+Do your own research and due diligence.